American Kestrel

 Females usually lay four to six eggs that are white with brown spots.
 The final egg is usually lighter in color than the others, which is thought to be due to the female being strapped for resources after laying an entire clutch.
 Both the male and female help incubate the eggs.
 When the adults incubate the eggs, they sit on them to keep them at the perfect temperature.
 This is important for the healthy development of the young nestlings inside.
 After about 29 days, the young kestrels hatch.

-While they are growing, kestrels nestlings eat about two times more than the adults do—consuming two or three mice a day!
+While they are growing, kestrel nestlings eat about two times more than the adults do—consuming two or three mice a day!
 About 28-31 days after hatching, the nestlings are grown and ready to take their first flight.
 For any bird, the first flights are the most precarious.
 They leave the nest and, though their parents are still around to protect them, young inexperienced birds can get into a lot of trouble.
 They have to learn to recognize and evade predators and they can be injured or killed when they fly into windows, are hit by cars, or become tangled up in barbed wire fences.
 Placing a nest box away from roads and fences can help provide the young kestrels with a safe environment in which to practice hunting and evade danger.
 American Kestrels are able to reproduce as early as one year of age.

 Idaho Connection